Church Universal and Triumphant: Creating Camelot and Glastonbury

 In 1977, the CUT spent $5.6 million purchasing a 218-acre property near Malibu on Mulholland Highway, naming it "Camelot" after the legendary Arthurian city.
 The Church's growing presence in California generated problems with local communities and the media, with areas of contention arising over the CUT's observance of zoning laws and negative reports provided by former Church members.
 Negative attitudes towards the Church were exacerbated by the growth of the anti-cult movement during the 1970s; sentiments that peaked following the Jonestown mass suicide of Peoples Temple members in November 1978.
 The CUT's detractors alleged that the CUT brainwashed members using mind-control techniques so as to separate them from their families and ensure their loyalty to the group.
-The media also accused Prophet of accumulating much wealth, which was used to finance a lifestyle of servants and luxury vacations, while her followers lived in an austere fashion.
+Media reports alleged that Prophet accumulated wealth and used it to fund a comfortable lifestyle, while members lived more modestly.

 Shortly after Mark Prophet's death, Elizabeth married another senior Church member, Randall King, although they divorced in 1980.
 In 1983, King filed a legal action against the Church, claiming involuntary servitude, fraud, and emotional distress; he settled out of court.
-Further legal issues arose with other ex-members in the 1980s; in 1986, the Church brought a suit against Gregory Mill to recover a $37,000 loan.
+Further legal issues arose with other ex-members in the 1980s; in 1986, the Church brought a suit against Gregory Mull to recover a $37,000 loan.
 He counter-sued for fraud, involuntary servitude, and extortion, and won his case, being awarded $1.5 million in damages.

 From 1981, the CUT began acquiring large tracts of land in southwest Montana, near the Teton Mountains.
 These mountains had been important for I AM and subsequent groups based upon its teachings, which regarded the Tetons as the hollow dwelling place of Saint Germaine.
 The Church initially acquired a 12,000 acre ranch formerly owned by Malcolm Forbes before gaining neighboring land throughout the 1980s, to the extent that their Royal Teton Ranch amounted to over 24,000 acres.